it-at-m/opensource.muenchen.de/software/freeplane.md

   - application
 ---

-Freemind is a tool for drawing mind maps.
+Freeplane is a tool for drawing mind maps.

 ---